balderdashy/sails-docs/concepts/File Uploads/File Uploads.md

 });
 ```

 Files should be uploaded inside of an `action` in one of your controllers.
 Here's a more in-depth example that demonstrates how you could allow users to upload an avatar image and associate it with their accounts.
-It assumes you've already taken care of access control in a policy, and that you're storing the id of the logged-in user in `req.session.me`.
+It assumes you've already taken care of access control in a policy, that you're storing the id of the logged-in user in `req.session.me`, and that you've put the base URL in an [environment-dependent configuration value](http://sailsjs.com/documentation/concepts/configuration#?environmentspecific-files-config-env) called `sails.config.appUrl`.

 ```javascript
 // api/controllers/UserController.js